Hero image desktop Hero image mobile

 Do Australian red meat producers provide animals with pain relief?

 Keeping animals pain-free is a fundamental priority for the Australian red meat industry.
 Standards and guidelines are in place to support the use of pain relief in unavoidable aversive procedures.
-The beef industry aspires to 100% use of pain relief for these procedures by 2030.
-(Source)

 The development of effective and practical pain treatments has been a major advance in alleviating the pain during animal husbandry practices such as castration, dehorning, mulesing and tail docking and de-horning, and their use is becoming common practice.